 Under the terms of the agreements with CMHC, excess revenues over expenditures for the Post 1996 phases may be retained in an Operating Reserve.
 These funds, along with accumulated interest, must be held in a separate bank account and/or invested only in accounts or instruments insured by the Canada Deposit Insurance Corporation or as may otherwise be approved by CMHC from time to time.
 The funds may be used to offset future deficits.
 Withdrawals are credited to interest first and the principal.
-At the year end, the reserve was over funded by \$ 13,383 (2021 under funded by \$46,554).
+At the year end, the reserve was over funded by \$71,915 (2022 over funded by \$13,383).